pingcap/docs-cn/tools/lightning-errors.md

 This document summarizes some commonly encountered errors in the `tidb-lightning` log file and their solutions.

+## Import speed is too slow

+Normally it takes Lightning 5 minutes per thread to import a 256 MB Chunk.
+It is an error if the speed is much slower than this.
+The time taken for each chunk can be checked from the log mentioning `restore chunk … takes`.
+This can also be observed from metrics on Grafana.

+There are several reasons why Lightning becomes slow:

+**Cause 1**: `region-concurrency` is too high, which causes thread contention and reduces performance.

+1. The setting can be found from the start of the log by searching `region-concurrency`.
+2. If Lightning shares the same machine with other services (e.g. Importer), `region-concurrency` must be **manually** set to 75% of the total number of CPU cores
+3. If there is a quota on CPU (e.g. limited by K8s settings), Lightning may not be able to read this out.
+In this case, `region-concurrency` must also be **manually** reduced.

+**Cause 2**: The table is too complex.

+Every additional index will introduce a new KV pair for each row.
+If there are N indices, the actual size to be imported would be approximately (N+1) times the size of the mydumper output.
+If the indices are negligible, you may first remove them from the schema, and add them back via `CREATE INDEX` after import is complete.

+**Cause 3**: Lightning is too old.

+Try the latest version!
+Maybe there is new speed improvement.

 ## checksum failed: checksum mismatched remote vs local

 **Cause**: The checksum of a table in the local data source and the remote imported database differ.
 This error has several deeper reasons: